 CPU performance recommendations

-Generally, most work in a mixed reality application on the CPU involves performing the "simulation" of the scene and processing your application logic.
-The following areas are usually targeted for optimization:
+Generally, most work in a mixed reality application on the CPU involves doing the "simulation" of the scene and processing your application logic.
+The following areas are targeted for optimization:

 - Memory allocations